WhatsApp LinkedIN Instagram Facebook Youtube Twitter Spotify

 Step 5: Track SRN Status

-Use the "Track SRN" option on the portal to view the status of your submission.
+Use the “Track SRN” option on the MCA portal to monitor the update/status of your filing.